 A Jam-Packed 3 Days in Jordan

 While you can carry out this Jordan itinerary on your own, we highly recommend considering a tour with Abraham Tours to make the most of your trip if you’re traveling with limited time.
 It’s certainly the most convenient way to fit in so many of the best things to do in Jordan into a compact period of time.
-Everything is included in the tour, including Petra entry fee and Wadi Rum jeep tour, aside from any additional beverages you’d like or animal rides.
+Everything on this Jordan travel itinerary is included in the tour, including Petra entry fee and Wadi Rum jeep tour, aside from any additional beverages you’d like or animal rides.

 But even if you choose not to explore Jordan on a tour, we will do our best to help you make the most of your trip and help you pack your itinerary with what to see in Jordan in 3 days!
 Without further ado, let’s get on with our 3-day itinerary of Jordan.